 Everyone is different.
 If you’re experiencing elements post-chemical peel that are unexpected or you’re unsure of, of course you can contact us.
 We can book you a follow-up appointment to assess your results, best advise on further treatment, and how best to take care of your skin.
 Everyone’s skin is unique to them, so we’d much prefer you asking us for advice rather than shying away.

 We value the effects of a chemical peel so much that our own Emma has been documenting her experiences with them.
 She has embarked upon a Skin Peel Journey to improve her skin and show you the process and results.
 If you’re considering refreshing your skin or have an underlying skin condition, then a chemical peel might be perfect for you.
-Contact us today to book your first appointment.
+Contact us today on Harley Street to book your first appointment.